-Note 9-Line of Credit
+Note 9-Line of credit

-The Organization has a \$125,000 line of credit with a bank bearing interest at the bank's index rate plus 0.5% (4.5% at June 30, 2017).
+The Organization has a \$125,000 line of credit with a bank bearing interest at the bank's index rate plus 0.5%.
 The line of credit is unsecured.
 The line of credit has a maturity date of December 2017 and was extended to December 2018 with the same terms.
-At June 30, 2017, no borrowings were outstanding under the line of credit agreement.
+At June 30, 2018, no borrowings were outstanding under the line of credit agreement.